sla80/SmartSvgViewer/README.md

 ```

 ### Features
-This app is an Alpha build, but it is already usable for viewing SVG images.
+“Smart SVG Viewer” is an Alpha build, but it is already usable for viewing SVG images.
 Here is a list of its features (some are unique):
 - Shows SVG and SVGZ images with Alpha channel (transparency), correct pixel size, aspect ratio and scale.
 - Thumbnail Gallery, Folder Tree, Quick Search box.
 - Supports High-DPI screen scaling.
 The application window is scaled to match the screen DPI scaling, but image preview and thumbnails renders on device physical pixels, at a higher resolution and perfectly sharp (no blurring).